GalenWright/wright-lab-website/content/home/welcome.md

 <br>

 Welcome to the **Wright Lab**!
 We are a human genetics research group that uses genomics to understand the brain in both health and disease.

+We are primarily affiliated with the Department of Pharmacology & Therapeutics at the University of Manitoba.
+Our lab is in the Neuroscience Research Program at the Kleysen Institute for Advanced Medicine, Health Sciences Centre, and we have several local, national, and international collaborations.
+We are also affiliated with the Department of Biochemistry and Medical Genetics, University of Manitoba, as well as the Children’s Hospital Research Institute of Manitoba (CHRIM, ENRRICH theme).